 This designation primarily preserves existing single-family neighborhoods designed around parks or schools and located along neighborhood streets or residential collector streets.
 The corresponding zoning districts are R-0 and R-1.
-The area north and west of the subject site have the Low Density Residential General Plan designation and are zoned R-0 and R-1, respectfully.
-If the property land use designation was Low Density Residential, a maximum of 9 units would be allowed.
+The areas north and west of the subject site have the Low Density Residential General Plan designation and are zoned R-0 and R-1, respectfully.